uniVocity/univocity-output-tester/README.md

 It enforces a consistent and organized testing structure and enables you to easily see what is going on with your tests if you want to.

-We use this project to test the output produced by our ETL framework, **[uniVocity](http://www.univocity.com/pages/about-univocity)** and our parsing framework **[uniVocity-parsers](http://www.univocity.com/pages/about-parsers)**.
+We use this project to test the output produced by our ETL framework, **[uniVocity](http://www.univocity.com/pages/about-univocity)**, and our parsing framework, **[uniVocity-parsers](http://www.univocity.com/pages/about-parsers)**.

 This utility works with the following structure:

  1 - For each test class, there should be a directory with the exact same name.

- 1.2 - For each test method of the class that produces an output to validate, there should be a file that matches the exact name of the test method.
+ 1.2 - For each test method of the class, that produces an output to validate, there should be a file that matches the exact name of the test method.

- 2 - Your test class should:
+ 2 - Your test class must either:

  2.1 - `Extend` from [OutputTester](./src/main/java/com/univocity/test/OutputTester.java)

- 2.2 - or `contain` an instance of [OutputTester](./src/main/java/com/univocity/test/OutputTester.java)
+ 2.2 - Or `contain` an instance of [OutputTester](./src/main/java/com/univocity/test/OutputTester.java)

- 3 - Your test methods must:
+ 3 - Your test methods must either:

- 3.1 - use the `print` methods provided by the [OutputTester](./src/main/java/com/univocity/test/OutputTester.java)
+ 3.1 - Use the `print` methods provided by the [OutputTester](./src/main/java/com/univocity/test/OutputTester.java)

- 3.2 - or, store the output results somehow. `StringWriter` and `StringBuilder` are your friends.
-For convenience, we provided some `print` methods that take your `StringBuilder`s as parameters.
+ 3.2 - Or store the output results somehow. `StringWriter` and `StringBuilder` are your friends.
+For convenience, we provided some `print` methods that take your `StringBuilder` as a parameter.

- 4 - at the end of the test method, invoke `printAndValidate`, `printAndDontValidate` or `validate`.
+ 4 - At the end of the test method, invoke `printAndValidate`, `printAndDontValidate` or `validate`.
 These will print and/or validate the output of your tests.
 The file that matches your test method name will be read and its contents will be compared against the output of your test.
 If a single character is different, your test will fail.

 **Note:** it is not a good practice to print the output of your tests unless you are debugging/trying to demonstrate something to someone (like we did in the following example).